ranganathanlab/pySCA/docs/source/get_started.rst

 Once you have an alignment, it is helpful to add taxonomic annotations to the headers.
 These annnotations are used in SCA to examine the relationship between sector positions and phylogenetic divergence (i.e. in the mapping between independent components and sequence space).
-The annotate_MSA script contains two utilities to automate sequence annotation: one which uses the NCBI Entrez tools in BioPython, and one which uses PFAM database annotations (PFAM alignment specific).
+The annotateMSA script contains two utilities to automate sequence annotation: one which uses the NCBI Entrez tools in BioPython, and one which uses PFAM database annotations (PFAM alignment specific).
 Please note that the annotation step can be slow (on the order of hours), but only needs to be done once per alignment.
-For further details please see the `annotate_MSA`_ documentation.
+For further details please see the `annotateMSA`_ documentation.

-.. _annotate_MSA: annotate_MSA.html
+.. _annotateMSA: annotateMSA.html

 2. Alignment pre-processing and conditioning
 ============================================